 350g/12oz Grated Apple – approx 4 large/5-6 medium apples once peeled and cored

 Note : Any apple except Bramleys (cooking apples) can be used for this recipe.
-I used half sweet and half tart apples.
+I used half sweet and half sharp apples.

-Grease a 10″ Springform cake pan and line the base with baking parchment.
+Grease a 25cm/10″ cake tin and line the base with baking parchment – I used a springform cake tin.

-Place the butter and sugar into a large bowl
+First of all, place the butter and sugar into a large bowl.

 Add the salt, vanilla extract and 2 eggs.
 Whisk until incorporated.